lexicalscope/ape/README.md

 #### Recursively copy a list

-The following testcase copies a list.
+The following test case copies a list.
 The versions vary in several ways:

 1. The order of the allocations is reversed.
 1. v1 allocates the new node under different conditions to v0.
 This causes extra garbage for some executions of v1.